mahile/FinanceManagement/README.md

    node index.js

-4. The backend will be running on `http://localhost:3000` (or whichever port you set).
+4. The backend will be running on `http://localhost:3000` .